Ariana Afghan Airlines Flight 701

-Ariana Afghan Airlines Flight 701 was the flight involved in a fatal air accident on 5 January 1969, when a Boeing 727 with 62 people on board crashed into a house on its approach to London Gatwick Airport in heavy fog.
-Due to pilot error the flaps were not extended to maintain flight at final approach speed.
+Ariana Afghan Airlines Flight 701 was involved in an aviation accident on 5 January 1969.
+The incident involved a Boeing 727 aircraft, carrying 62 individuals, that crashed into a residential property during its approach to London Gatwick Airport amidst heavy fog.
+The accident was primarily attributed to pilot error, specifically the failure to extend the flaps to maintain flight at the final approach speed.